kevensen/ose2-extra/README.md

 4. Enable app owners to use private SSL certificates by default.

-5. Configure Broker to send logs to rsyslog
+5. Configure Broker to send logs to rsyslog.

 6. Configure the Node and Apache on the node to send logs to rsyslog.

+7. Configure the Console to send all logs to rsyslog.

 Remote rsyslog
 ---